You are here

 The chart below can assist students in determining which option will best suit their needs.

-For more information on Dual Credit policies in Missouri, see the Missouri Department of Higher Education Dual Credit policy.
+For more information on Dual Credit policies in Missouri, see the Missouri Department of Higher Education and Workforce Development Dual Credit policy.

-* How can I learn more about ACCUPLACER testing?
+How can I learn more about placement testing?

-Further information on placement testing and test preparation can be found on the ACCUPLACER Testing page.
-See below for procedures on re-taking or appealing placement test scores.
+Further information on placement testing and test preparation can be found on the Placement Testing page.
+See below for procedures on retaking or appealing placement test scores.

-Questions regarding student ACCUPLACER testing, including those regarding establishing or modifying on-site ACCUPLACER testing institutional agreements, should be directed to Allan Wamsley, Senior Director of Online Learning and Early College and Assessment, at (636) 481-3342 or firstname.lastname@example.org.
+Questions regarding student ACCUPLACER testing, including those regarding establishing or modifying on-site ACCUPLACER testing institutional agreements, should be directed to Connie Nash, Director of Academic Services and Integrated Planning, at (636) 481-3170 or email@example.com.

-Should the student wish to appeal his or her English placement score, he or she should contact Division Chair of Communication and Fine Arts Michael Booker at (636) 481-3312 or (636) 797-3000, extension 3312 to schedule a writing examination to be evaluated by the College’s English faculty.
+Should a student wish to appeal their English placement, they should contact Jaclyn Birks, Early College Coordinator at (636) 481-3316 or firstname.lastname@example.org to discuss options for a writing examination to be evaluated by Jefferson College English faculty.

-Reading placement scores can be appealed by completing an alternate assessment to be evaluated by the college’s Reading faculty.
-To begin this process contact Division Chair of Communication and Fine Arts Michael Booker at (636) 481-3312 or (636) 797-3000, extension 3312.
+Reading placement scores can be appealed by completing an alternate assessment to be evaluated by Jefferson College Reading faculty.
+To begin this process, contact Jaclyn Birks, Early College Coordinator at (636) 481-3216 or email@example.com.

 ACT test score appeals should be made per ACT guidelines.

-All appeal processes much be complete before the start of the semester or session in which the student wishes to enroll.
+All appeal processes must be complete before the start of the semester or session in which the student wishes to enroll.

 How do I get a Jefferson College student ID?

-Students need a drivers license, state issued ID or high school ID with a photo and a print out of their class schedule (found in MyJeffco) to have a Jefferson College ID made.
-IDs can be obtained at the Hillsboro or Arnold campus Libraries as well as at the Student Center.
+Students need a driver's license, state issued ID, or high school ID with a photo and a print out of their class schedule (found in MyJeffco) to have a Jefferson College student ID made.
+IDs can be obtained at the Enrollment Services counter or the Library at the Hillsboro campus or at the Enrollment Services counter at the Arnold campus.

 If a student wants to remove a class from his or her schedule, the class must be dropped before the drop deadline.
 If the drop deadline has passed, a "W" is placed on the student's official transcript and class costs can no longer be refunded.
 Students cannot withdraw from a course once the deadline has passed for withdrawal, and the student's transcript will reflect the final grade earned for that course.
 Deadlines for adding, dropping, or withdrawing a course can be found at the bottom of the How To Apply page.
 Please be aware that these dates supersede all other add, drop, and withdrawal deadlines.